 By understanding your rights as a homebuyer, you can effectively navigate any issues discovered during the due diligence period and make informed decisions about proceeding with the purchase or seeking alternative options.

 Performing real estate due diligence serves the purpose of ensuring that you receive the expected value in a real estate transaction.
-If the findings are unsatisfactory, you have the option to renegotiate the the terms and conditions of the purchase agreement or terminate the deal and receive a full refund of your earnest money.
+If the findings are unsatisfactory, you have the option to renegotiate the terms and conditions of the purchase agreement or terminate the deal and receive a full refund of your earnest money.

 Download the free due diligence checklist below.
 The list is comprehensive, however, depending on the specific property being purchased, it may not be necessary to review every item on the list (in such cases, a real estate agent or broker can provide valuable assistance).